VincentWei/mg-tests/README.md

 limitations under the License.

-In particular, the above open source license does not apply to any entity on the Exception List published by
+In particular, the above open source license does not apply to any entity in the Exception List published by
 Beijing FMSoft Technologies Co., Ltd.

-If you or the entity you represent is listed on the Exception List, the above open source license does not apply to you or the entity you represent.
+If you are or the entity you represent is listed in the Exception List, the above open source license does not apply to you or the entity you represent.
 Regardless of the purpose, you should not use the software in any way whatsoever, including but not limited to downloading,